Freedom of Information

 - How many requests can I make?

-- Can I ask for the information in a different format?
+- Can I ask for the information in a specific format?

 - How can I use the information I receive?